Designer sunglasses: Look like a celebrity

 If you are looking for designer sunglasses but are unsure which brand name is right for you, shop at a variety of stores so you can try on styles from many different lines.
 Check out online eyewear retailers as well.

 Each designer has a certain image that he or she portrays through clothing and accessories, as well as through advertising and promotions.

 Designer and celebrity sunglasses tend to be pricier, and often have more expensive upgrades such as jewels and inlays with unique patterns and designs.
 Attractive designer logos may be etched or inlaid in high-end frames.

-Typically, if you like the clothing styling from a designer you also will like their frames and sunwear.
+Typically, if you like the clothing styling from a designer, you probably will like the design of their sunglasses.
 Most designers maintain significant control over the design, pricing and imaging of their sunglasses.
-Lines are produced under a license with an eyewear company that has great experience and knowledge in manufacturing and distributing eyewear.
+The lines then are produced under a licensing agreement with an eyewear company that has experience and knowledge in manufacturing and distributing eyewear.

 The result is a product that is right for that fashion designer and the designer's loyal customers.

 Choosing the best designer sunglasses for you

 The true test of which designer sunglasses are best for you is not the brand — it's the fit, feel, and how the frame complements your coloring and facial features.

 To choose the best designer sunglasses for you that you will love wearing, start by reading the tips in our article, The best glasses for your face shape and skin tone.